How we are managing the COVID-19 outbreak

 - In agreement with Bristol City Council, we are continuing to run our stray dog service, although we are only able to operate this between the hours of 8.00 am – 5.00 pm daily.
 Outside of these hours, members of the public will be encouraged to retain possession of the stray dog temporarily until it can be brought to us.

 - Our Clinic Team can take in injured or unwell strays and wildlife.
 We will be accepting emergencies and urgent cases only, with social distancing measures in place.

 - Wildlife must be brought in to us in a box (or suitable secure container with air holes), or placed in a box that will we provide in Clinic reception.

 - We will be postponing all of our Outreach Clinics in Lawrence Weston and Knowle West until further notice, but we continue to support our outreach clients with our remote service.

-- Sadly, all of our lovely scheduled events and fundraising activities have been cancelled for 2020, including our much loved Festive Fair.
-We will provide further information about events scheduled to take place further in the future as we know more.
+- Sadly, we have no events scheduled for the foreseeable future.
 However, please join us on our social media channels to keep up to date with any virtual events and activities.
 If you’d like to raise money for us by hosting your own virtual event please click here for inspiration or contact our Fundraising Team, we’re happy to help!

 This is very much a live situation, and this information may change, if and when that does we will update the information on our website and social media to let you know.
 Thank you so much once again to each and every one of you for thinking of us at this time, it really does mean a lot to us.

 Our staff team:

 - We’ve made changes so that we can protect our front line staff team as best as we can, in order to continue to look after the animals that need our care.
 All Bristol A.R.C. staff are classified as essential workers.